ShawnZhong/perf_control.hpp/README.md

 # perf_control.hpp
+Control perf recording dynamically during program execution.

-Control perf to enable or disable recording
+This header-only library provides a simple interface to enable or disable perf event recording at specific points in the code, allowing for targeted performance analysis.

 # Usage